opendilab/awesome-RLHF/README.md

 The idea of RLHF is to use methods from reinforcement learning to directly optimize a language model with human feedback.
 RLHF has enabled language models to begin to align a model trained on a general corpus of text data to that of complex human values.

-- RLHF for Large Language Model
+- RLHF for Large Language Model (LLM)

 ![image info](./overview_chatgpt.png)